 What is the Cost of a DWI in Houston, Texas?

-Did you know that the cost of a DWI in Texas can exceed $10,000 if convicted?
-Here is a breakdown of common fines and fees associated with a DWI conviction in Texas:
+Did you know that the cost of a DWI in Houston can exceed $20,000 if convicted?
+Here is a breakdown of common fines and fees associated with a DWI conviction in Houston, Texas:

 DWI Lawyer Fees

-While the cost of a DWI lawyer may seem high – $5,000 to $20,000 depending on the severity of the case – the cost of a DWI lawyer is much less than the cost of a DWI conviction.
+While the cost of a DWI lawyer may seem high – $5,000 to $20,000 depending on the severity of the case – the cost of a DWI lawyer is much less than the cost of being convicted for a DWI in Houston.

 Vehicle Towing & Impound Costs